Resource

 EU AI Act

 Legislation introduced by the European Union that regulates AI systems according to their potential risk.
 High-risk applications, such as those used in hiring, credit scoring, or critical infrastructure, face requirements around transparency, human oversight, and data governance.
-It came into force in 2024 with obligations phased in over subsequent years.
+It entered into force in August 2024.
+Prohibitions on the most harmful uses of AI applied from February 2025, general-purpose AI obligations from August 2025, and obligations on high-risk systems from August 2026.
 It is the most significant piece of AI-specific regulation in force globally.

 Expert System